Discover more about the islands of the Caribbean. Find out more here

 So sit back, relax, and let us take you through the top attractions in the Dominican Republic.

-With its glorious beaches, hidden coves, tree-topped mountains and waterfalls, the Dominican Republic really is paradise found Find out more here.
+With its glorious beaches, hidden coves, tree-topped mountains and waterfalls, the Dominican Republic really is a paradise found.
+Find out more here

 Travel back in time in Santo Domingo